amp-pd/amp-pd-workflows/rna/rna-bam-sort-and-index/README.md

-# RNAIndex with Samtools
+# RNABAMSortAndIndex with Samtools

-This workflow runs samtools sort and samtools index on the STAR bam file.
+This workflow runs samtools sort and samtools index on a bam file.
 (http://samtools.sourceforge.net/).

 Inputs: